Rui-Zu/SHAARP/docs/methods.md

 ## Waves in Nonlinear Medium

-When a monochromatic plane wave at frequency  is incident upon the interface, two refracted rays at frequency $\omega$ will propagate inside the medium with two orthogonal dielectric displacement vectors $\pmb{D}^{T,e,\omega}$ and $\pmb{D}^{T,o,\omega}$.
+When a monochromatic plane wave at frequency $\omega$ is incident upon the interface, two refracted rays at frequency $\omega$ will propagate inside the medium with two orthogonal dielectric displacement vectors $\pmb{D}^{T,e,\omega}$ and $\pmb{D}^{T,o,\omega}$.
 The two waves can be both ordinary, or one ordinary and one extraordinary, depending on the optical class of the material and the propagation direction.
 Without loss of generality, we denote the two refracted waves by superscripts _T_, as shown in green in **Fig. 3**.
-The two fundamental waves correspond to the Eigen solutions of the wave equation at the linear frequency, $\omega$ , given in the LCS as
+The two fundamental waves correspond to the Eigen solutions of the wave equation at the linear frequency, $\omega$, given in the LCS as

 $$
 \begin{align}